Shared Reality

 Single Source of Truth (SSoT)

-To maximize universal information accessibility, TeamOps intentionally structures all information data (policies, objectives, workflows, instructions, values, etc.) in a virtual knowledge management system referred to as a single source of truth (SSoT).
-It is founded on the thesis that decisions are better informed when there is no such thing as a “latest version.”
+To maximize universal information accessibility, TeamOps intentionally structures all information (policies, objectives, workflows, instructions, values, etc.) in a virtual knowledge management system referred to as a single source of truth (SSoT).
+The concept of the SSoT is founded on the thesis that decisions are better informed when there is no such thing as a “latest version.”
 There is only the version.

-Teams and functions may choose different mediums as the SSoT depending on the task and the nature of their work.
-TeamOps allows this type of SSoT flexibility, but requires that those who dictate the SSoT share that information transparently and crosslink where appropriate.
+Teams and functions may choose different mediums as the SSoT depending on the nature of their work.
+TeamOps allows for this type of SSoT flexibility, but requires that those who dictate the SSoT share that information transparently and crosslink where appropriate.

 This type of system scales and maintains workforce awareness and empowerment with much less effort than word-of-mouth updates or memos.
 By writing guidance down transparently — in a way that others can modify, validate, or contribute to — leadership scales beyond an individual or team, and even beyond the organization.
 GitLab refers to this approach as handbook-first.
 A core outcome is that individuals are less dependent on others for the information they need to do their job.